mjordan/islandora_workbench_docs/docs/installation.md

 `sudo python3 setup.py install`

+If you would rather not install third-party libraries in your operating system's central Python location, or you do not have `sudo` priviliges on your computer, you can install them in your user directory:

+`python3 setup.py install --user`

-After you run this, all of the required Python libraries will be installed.
+After you run either of these install commands, all of the required Python libraries will be installed.

 ## Updating Islandora Workbench